 If you believe your property has been damaged by a City sewer or storm drain backup, call our 24-hour spills hotline right away at (253) 502-2222.
 The law allows you three years to file a claim for damages, but we can't pay unless we can investigate and document the damage, so it's better to call sooner rather than later.
 City staff will come out to inspect the property, document any damage and let you know if the damage is eligible for a claim.
 City staff will then walk you through the claim filing process.

-For all other claims involving injuries or vehicle or property damage, call the City's Risk Management Department at (253) 591-5440.
+For all other claims involving injuries or vehicle or property damage, visit the City's Customer Support Center's web page or call 311 within Tacoma city limits or (253) 591-5000 outside city limits.